Does your organization need a marketing work management platform?

 Explore capabilities from vendors like Adobe Workfront, Wrike, Airtable, Smartsheet and more in the full MarTech Intelligence Report on marketing work management platforms.

-In some cases, it might be worth changing your workflow to take advantage of a tool, but, in others, the need for that change may create more problems than it solves.
-Ideally, you want to find a tool that can be easily adapted to the way your employees are accustomed to getting tasks accomplished.
-Doing this will also enable staffers to learn the tool more quickly, as their familiarity with the process will make the tool more intuitive.
+In some cases, it might be worth changing your workflow to take advantage of a platform, but, in others, that change may create more problems than it solves.
+Ideally, you want to find a solution that can be easily adapted to the way your employees get tasks accomplished.
+This also enables staffers to learn the tool more quickly, as their familiarity with the process will make it more intuitive.

-The people fulfilling the functions within an organization will typically have their own ways of working to achieve their objectives.
+People have different ways of organizing work.
 Some may use the Pomodoro method to maximize productivity, while others might subscribe to the GTD (Getting Things Done) philosophy.
-Knowing how your employees work best will help you determine the best tool to adopt.
+Knowing how your employees work will help you determine which solution to adopt.

 Marketing work management tools can serve as the foundation of an enterprise’s activities, and some objectives – cross-departmental coordination, for example – are more easily reached if a tool has executive support and is adopted companywide.